EgemenErin/EgemenErin/README.md

-I’m a Software Engineer with a background in Computer Science, and I spend most of my time building things to see if they actually work.
+I'm an aspiring Data Analyst with a background in Computer Science, and I enjoy turning messy data into something that actually makes sense.

-Recently, that’s meant helping researchers use deep learning inside QGIS without needing ML expertise, and building Muscledia, a fitness app that uses game mechanics to make long-term consistency easier.
+Recently, that's meant conducting geospatial analysis with QGIS and deep learning models to help researchers extract insights from satellite and aerial imagery, and building Muscledia, a fitness app where I used engagement metrics and user feedback to iteratively improve features and validate real outcomes (like a 40% increase in workout adherence).

-I enjoy the part of engineering where I have to go down the documentation wormhole.. usually the most frustrating part, but almost always the most fun for me.
+I enjoy the part of analysis where I have to go down the documentation wormhole — usually the most frustrating part, but almost always the most rewarding.
+Whether it's wrangling data with Python and Pandas, building dashboards in Power BI, or writing SQL to find patterns others missed, I like work that connects data to decisions.

-I run Linux Mint, care a lot about security fundamentals (even if I don’t plan to specialize there), and try to use AI intentionally rather than by default, so my core programming skills stay sharp.
+I run Linux Mint, care about reproducibility and clean workflows, and try to use AI intentionally rather than by default, so my core analytical skills stay sharp.

-If you would like to discuss job opportunities, or collaboration, feel free to contact me from:
+If you'd like to discuss job opportunities or collaboration, feel free to reach out:

-- 📧 Email: egemeneriin@protonmail.com
+📧 Email: egemeneriin@protonmail.com
-- 📞 Phone: +48 516112852
+📞 Phone: +48 516 112 852